Examinator 🧐

 • During 2021, we caught 20 students cheating in the midterm and final exam of a graduate CS course.

-We have a paper published Examinator v3.0: Cheating Detection in Online Take-Home Exams and a patent pending.
+We have a paper published Examinator v3.0: Cheating Detection in Online Take-Home Exams, Examinator v4.0 : Cheating Detection in Online Take-Home Exams, and a patent pending.

-Examinator started as a research project at Georgia Tech since 2021, and now it is sold to instructify.ai and become TALIA protect
+Examinator started as a research project at Georgia Tech since 2021.

 We are still actively iterating on the project and expanding